We all say mistakes are a part of learning. Or at least many of us do, as individuals.

 But how many organizations actually act that way?

-Too often, people are punished for honest errors.
-Problems are hidden.
-Blame is assigned instead of learning being shared.
+When problems are discovered, blame is assigned instead of learning being shared.
 And we wonder why our teams hesitate to speak up.

 That's why I created a simple new resource: